Equal Earth projection

 Equal Earth projection.
 15° graticule.
-Imagery is a derivative of NASA’s Blue Marble summer month composite with oceans lightened to enhance legibility and contrast.
+Imagery is a derivative of NASA's Blue Marble summer month composite with oceans lightened to enhance legibility and contrast.
 Image created with the Geocart map projection software.

-The Equal Earth map projection is an equal-area pseudocylindrical global map projection, invented by Bojan Šavrič, Bernhard Jenny, and Tom Patterson in 2018.
-It is inspired by the widely used Robinson projection, but unlike the Robinson projection, it retains the relative size of areas.
-The projection equations are simple to implement and fast to evaluate.
+The Equal Earth map projection is an equal-area pseudocylindrical global map projection invented by Bojan Šavrič, Bernhard Jenny, and Tom Patterson in 2018.
+It is inspired by the widely used Robinson projection, but unlike the Robinson projection, it retains the relative size of areas, and the projection equations are designed to be simple to implement and fast to evaluate.

-The features of the Equal Earth projection include: